carlosfmorenog/CDSMOTE-NONBIN-Sentiment/README.md

 See `demo.ipynb` for a jupyter notebook demo on how to use this method.

-The dataset was obtained from:
+The data was obtained from:

 * https://data.world/crowdflower/sentiment-of-climate-change